yeetoverflow/autodisgaeaRPG/README.md

        * If clicking resize does not work, your resolution is not the target resolution.
 Follow the instruction above (Set desktop resolution settings).
 Additionally, you can attempt to set a higher resolution for your desktop if available.
     * If verify says good on both metrics, you passed
 * Patterns test
+    * Go to stronghold in BlueStacks instance
-    * Go to Patterns tab
+    * Go to Patterns tab in autoDisgaeaRPG
     * In the filter search tabs
     * Select dimensionGate
-    * Go to stronghold in BlueStacks instance
     * Select test
        * If you see Found as a tooltip and see a box on the dimension gate button you pass
-       * If not, go cry and complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)
+       * If not, go cry then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)
+* Swipe test
+    * Go to a screen in BlueStacks that needs swiping up or down.
+(Ex. ompanion select)
+    * Make sure you see green ATTACHED in Main or Setting tab in autoDisgaeaRPG
+    * Go to Handlers tab
+    * Select SwipeUp or SwipeDown
+    * If you see swiping happen you pass
+    * If not, wallow in despair then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)

 ## Battle [(video)](https://youtu.be/lxVgjwpZ8co)